Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 However, savvy business owners who outsource their paid search ads to experts make money from their paid search advert campaigns.

 Does that mean that as a business owner, you cannot take a DIY approach to your paid search ads?
-Of course not.
+No.

 If you think hiring a professional is expensive, wait until you hire an amateur.